Education tax benefits cheat sheet

 The Lifetime Learning Credit, up to $2,000, is for taxpayers who pay education expenses, such as tuition and fees, for themselves, their spouses or their dependents.
 This credit does not require the student to pursue a degree, making this an option for anyone acquiring or improving their job skills through an eligible educational institution.
 More detailed eligibility requirements relate to a taxpayer’s income and filing status.

 The American Opportunity Credit, up to $2,500, is for taxpayers who pay tuition and fees and purchase course materials for themselves, their spouses or their dependents.
-The credit has more restrictions than the Lifetime Learning Credit, but on the up side, it can also be claimed for the cost of books and other course materials, which is all important to students facing textbook inflation of 945 percent over the last 30 years.
+The credit has more restrictions than the Lifetime Learning Credit, but on the up side, it can also be claimed for the cost of books and other course materials.

 “Taxpayers should keep their Form 1098-T as well as accurate records of tuition and expenses so they can claim all the benefits they’re entitled to,” said Ebel.

-Teachers for grades K-12 can deduct up to $250 for classroom expenses, whether or not they itemize their deductions.
-Due to a recent change in the tax law, the $250 limit is now indexed for inflation.
+Teachers for kindergarten through 12th grade can deduct up to $250 for classroom expenses, whether or not they itemize their deductions.
+The $250 limit is indexed for inflation.

 Teachers may qualify to deduct some of their required continuing education expenses as an employee business expense.
 The teacher’s miscellaneous expenses must be more than two percent of adjusted gross income.
 Only the excess is deductible.